santanagarciaevelyn01-ui/LSurvivalVault/README.md

 ---
 💖 Acknowledgments
-Special recognition to Midnight for the high-level technical audit.
-Your insights regarding the Unity Lifecycle optimization (specifically the removal of the FixedUpdate loop) and the recommendation for Async I/O patterns were instrumental in refactoring this plugin from a standard script into a professional, optimized system.
+Thanks to Midnight for pointing out the performance issue regarding the FixedUpdate loop.
+That specific insight led me to re-evaluate the code and implement the correct event-driven solution included in this version.
 ## ⚙️ Configuration

 Recommended settings for production environments: